 This 12” square for a baby blanket is made in the Dots and Dashes knitting pattern.
 There are a lot of patterns in the world with that title though, so I was trying to think of something different.
 My father served in WWII as a telegraph operator.
 He used to talk about how he learned… Continue reading Dit Dah Blanket Square

-This ear warmer has a beautiful texture, and because it is knit flat in a yarn with a slow hue change, you wind up not only with multiple colors in the stitch but also on either side of the seam.
-I gathered up the seam when I sewed it so it's a design feature, not… Continue reading Varicolored Ear Warmer
+This free ear warmer knitting pattern has a beautiful texture, and because it is knit flat in a yarn with a slow hue change, you wind up not only with multiple colors in the stitch but also on either side of the seam.
+I gathered up the seam when I sewed it so it's a… Continue reading Varicolored Ear Warmer

 By far the most popular post and YouTube video I have done in recent years is the Fisherman’s Rib Scarf.
 It started as a project for my niece who wanted a warm gray scarf and has taken on a life of its own.
 I get tons of requests for a matching hat so here it… Continue reading Fisherman’s Rib Hat